-Texas is known for its BBQ, but if you’re craving something a little greener and healthier we’ve picked our favourite vegan and restaurants in Austin.
+Texas is known for its BBQ, but if you’re craving something a little greener and healthier we’ve picked our top 10 vegan and vegetarian restaurants in Austin.

 We love Austin, there is so much to do there, the people are fab, and the food is out of this world.
 One thing we did find though, is it can be hard to find things that are veggie friendly.
-So here at GirlCrew HQ, we’ve come up with a list of the top 10 vegan and vegetarian spots to eat in Austin.
+So here at GirlCrew HQ, we’ve come up with a list of the top 10 vegan and vegetarian restaurants in Austin.
 Enjoy!

 Bouldin Creek Cafe

 Bouldin Creek Cafe provide wholesome vegan and vegetarian meals including big azz salads, vegan massaman curry and fajitas italianas.
 They also serve locally roasted, organic, fair trade coffee and 25 different hot teas.
 The waiting time for a table can be long, so we suggest booking through the Yelp Waiting List option.
 That goes to show how popular this place is!
 One recommendation is to try their claim to fame, Austin’s best hangover cure, “The Leveler” (Guinness, espresso and chocolate).

 Counter Culture serves internationally inspired vegan comfort food which is made daily on the premises.
 It offers meatless, dairy-free, and raw foods – made from scratch – and offered at remarkably affordable prices.
 Whenever possible the restaurant procures organic, fair trade, and locally grown food from area farmers.
 There are daily specials, as well as a variety of appetizers, salads, sandwiches, plates & handmade desserts.
 In addition, Counter Culture always has oil free, gluten-free and soy-free options.
 Pretty much every dietary requirement is catered for.